ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    the end-to-end connection.

    Connectivity Service
-   : A connectivity service, in the context of this document can be considered as a connection between customer sites, across the network operator's network {{?RFC8309}}.
+   : A connectivity service, in the context of this document, can be considered as a connection between customer sites, across the network operator's network {{?RFC8309}}.